 Skip to main content

 The gap between luxury cars and non-luxury ones is narrowing, as evidenced by models such as the 2020 Toyota RAV4 and the 2020 Lexus NX.
 Since Lexus launched the NX over five years ago, Toyota has made the RAV4 more luxury-focused during the same period.
-We’ve long pondered how these two crossovers compete with each other.
+We’ve long pondered how these two SUVs compete with each other.
 But at this point, is it worth upgrading from the RAV4 to the Lexus NX?

 Driving the Toyota RAV4 vs. the Lexus NX